saucelabs/visual-sdks/visual-java/README.md

 ## Building

-Sauce Visual Java SDK uses Maven as build tool. `.mvnw` binary, that is included in the source code, can be used as a replacement if you don't have Maven installed.
+Sauce Visual Java SDK uses [Maven](https://maven.apache.org/).

+`mvnw` binary, that is included in the source, can be used as a replacement if you don't have Maven.

 ```sh
 ./mvnw clean compile